Overnight shipping required. Ships on Tuesdays only. Not available in store. See shipping info for details.

-Knockdown and Preventative Control of Soil Dwelling Fungus Gnats, Root Aphids, Thrips and Springtails.
+Knockdown and Preventive Control of Soil Dwelling Fungus Gnats, Root Aphids, Thrips and Springtails.

 Life Cycle & Optimal Conditions for Release: